Juminstock/astar-speedrun/soneium/mortal-0/lesson-3/README.md

 ![Deploy output with Hardhat ↗](/public/deploy-output.png)

-5.5 As you can see, a contract address has been created, copy it and paste into [Minato explorer ↗](https://astar-zkevm.explorer.startale.com/).
+5.5 As you can see, a contract address has been created, copy it and paste into [Soneium explorer ↗](https://explorer-testnet.soneium.org/).